Student Leadership Awards

 - The Emerging Leaders Award for Undergraduates: A recognition of an undergraduate student who makes new and significant contributions to student life.

-SLI Leadership Awards
+LEED Leadership Awards

 - The Outstanding Advisor Award.
 An honor given to a student organization advisor who shows dedication to their group’s goals.
 Moreover, this person successfully supports the organization through significant growth or trial.